709519923/AudioRecognition/README.md

      python3 predict_example.py audio/James.021.au

-if you want to test the model that has decreased feature, you need to change the shape of test data to (128,14) in `predict_example.py`
+:heavy_exclamation_mark: If you want to test the model that has decreased feature, you need to change the shape of test data to (128,14) in `predict_example.py`